javatarz/roacm/_posts/2018-07-03-the-science-in-the-art-of-the-showcase-for-remote-teams.markdown

 Showcases are a key part of our agile ceremonies.
 We showcase our work to our stakeholders for feedback at the end of every iteration.
 And as with every presentation, I believe there is a Science in the Art of the Showcase (for remote teams).

-On one of our recent teams, our showcases have had challenges.
+On one of our recent teams, our showcases had challenges.
 Each of these challenges is a [piece of feedback](http://www.extremeprogramming.org/values.html).
-This is an attempt to provide additional structure by defining roles ([analogous to execution at a theatre](https://en.wikipedia.org/wiki/List_of_theatre_personnel)) and content (analogous to a TV show) each showcase needs.
+Here is how to we added structure by defining roles ([analogous to execution at a theatre](https://en.wikipedia.org/wiki/List_of_theatre_personnel)) and content (analogous to a TV show) each showcase needs.

 _This isn't revolutionary stuff.
 Just trying to provide a defined structure so it's easier to organize things based off a check-list._